k1ch3r/vitePressOca/reference.md

 ## Strings

 One of the first reference types to get familiar with is the String type.
-Strings are collections of characters and used for all kind of text processing.
+Strings are collections of characters and used for all kinds of text processing.

 :::warning
 In java String are **always** delimited with **double quotes**!
 Single quotes are used for char type values **only**!